maxobrienn/331FinalProject/README.md

 To set up the Healthcare Management System:

+    Running on SQL Developer, connect to the TEAM05 server and run create_load_healthcaremanagement file located in the SQL folder.
+    Run the author_funcitionalities sql file.

     Ensure you have Java installed on your system.
     Download the source code from the repository.
     Compile the Java files in your preferred IDE or using the command line.